darkson95/Discocks/README.md

 Commands:
  - !help - print the manual
  - !shit str - print Mario shitting on your str
- - !ascii str - print str in Ascii-Art
+ - !ascii str - print str in Ascii-Art from artii.herokuapp.com
  - !yee - print yee-dinosaur
  - !coin - print tails or heads
  - !meme "memeName" ["topLine"] ["bottomLine"] - creates Meme on memegenerator.net with your options